malleor/usma/readme.md

 You will need a local config file `./app-env`:

 ```
 export JIRA_ADDR="..."        # address of your JIRA
 export JIRA_USER="..."        # your JIRA login
 export JIRA_TOKEN="..."       # your personal JIRA API token
 export BACKLOG_FILTER="..."   # your board's JIRA filter ID
+export FIELD_EPIC_LINK="..."  # ID of the "Epic Link" customfield
 ```

-Then you run USMA, which will use the a/m file for config:
+Then you run USMA using this configuration:

 ```
+source app-env
 make run
 ```